9: …And the World Will Go On Without You

 Went shopping with @lizzipop.
 Forced to wear cat-ears.
 Perhaps even drones can contract toxoplasmosis.

-And Lizzy replied.
-She didn’t force her – (Lizzy could have teased much harder if she wanted to insist) – and also, she didn’t get that nerd reference, obviously.
+And Lizzy had replied.
+She hadn’t force her — (Lizzy could have teased so much harder if she’d wanted to insist) — and also, she hadn’t gotten that nerd reference, obviously.

 @_matrioshka babe u definitely aren’t the owner in this relationship sksksk